absolunet/docs-node-ioc/src/docs/06_going-deeper/08_security/en.md

 gate.can(['yes', 'no']); // false
 ```

-You may define policies in your service providers to centralize operations since they will be available by all other services, commands and controllers.
+You may define policies in your service providers to centralize operations since they will be available by all other services, commands, and controllers.